-Lead generation typically revolves around people.
+Traditional lead generation tools revolve around people.
 Marketing teams create lists of prospects and launch campaigns to engage them.
-Conversely, salespeople think of a lead generation as an account-centric process.
+Conversely, salespeople think of lead generation as an account-centric process.
 ABM brings both groups together to use the account-centric sales approach.

-Also, ABM focuses on outbound marketing instead of inbound marketing.
+Also, ABM focuses more on outbound instead of inbound strategies.
 Traditional lead generation involves casting a big net with your campaigns and pulling in as many prospects as possible.
-ABM is a great choice when you have an identified list of target prospects.
-ABM defines a much narrower target market and leverages channels such as email, LinkedIn, direct mail and other to nurture prospects through the sales process.
+However, this approach can result in catching a bunch of unqualified leads.
+To secure the right targets, ABM defines a much narrower market and reaches out to them with outbound tactics.

 When ABM Makes Sense

-Lead generation works well when there is online demand, and your content can be matched with it.
+Traditional lead generation works well when targeting smaller businesses and lower value sales.
 You can populate a large percentage of your sale pipeline leveraging content, inbound marketing tactics, and marketing automation.

-For niche markets or higher value accounts, digital lead generation is accelerated with account based marketing.
-Selling to large enterprises or cross-selling to your current customer base requires a structured and strategic approach.
-ABM helps you catch your dream customers – the bigger fish.
+For higher value accounts, traditional lead generation often fails to deliver the expected results.
+Selling to large enterprises or cross-selling to your current customer base requires a more structured and strategic approach.
+ABM, along with outbound tactics, helps you catch the bigger fish.

 Adopting a Successful ABM Approach

-According to SiriusDecisions, 92% of B2B companies recognize the value in account based marketing.
+According to SiriusDecisions, 92% of B2B companies recognize the value in ABM.
 Only 20% of B2B marketing organizations have implemented it.
-This gap results from companies not knowing how to effectively implement a successful ABM program.
+This gap results from companies not knowing how to implement an ABM program.

 ABM goes well beyond asking sales to provide a list of target accounts.
-It requires significant coordination between the sales and marketing teams.
-When done correctly, ABM can dramatically boost your return on investment.
+It requires significant effort to coordinate the sales and marketing teams.
+However, when done correctly, ABM can dramatically boost your return on investment.